Uesugi clan: Muromachi period

 Throughout the Muromachi period, members of the clan were appointed as shugo (provincial governors) and would also regularly hold sway over the post Kantō Kanrei (shogun's deputy in Kantō).

 Through their dominance of this position, the clan gained a large amount of power in the Kantō region.
 In 1449, Kantō Kanrei Ashikaga Shigeuji killed his Uesugi deputy in order to check the family's power.
 However, Uesugi forces rose up throughout the region and drove out Shigeuji.
 After ousting the Kanrei, they asked the shogunate in Kyoto for a different deputy to be placed in power.

 The Uesugi's deposition of Shigeuji left them as the predominant power in the Kantō region, and the clan was able to grow rapidly.
 They eventually split into their three main branches, which were named after their traditional homelands.
 The Ōgigayatsu controlled Kawagoe Castle, the Yamanouchi were centered in Hirai, and the Inukake held a castle in the region as well.
-Each of these branch families can trace their lineage to Uesugi Yorishige, mother of Ashikaga Takauji, the founder of the Ashikaga shogunate.
+Each of these branch families can trace their lineage to Uesugi Kiyoko, mother of Ashikaga Takauji, the founder of the Ashikaga shogunate.

 These three branches would commence infighting for dominance within the clan and the Kantō region almost as soon as the split occurred.
 This conflict would continue for roughly twenty-five years until around the end of the Ōnin War in 1477, which brought the end of the Ashikaga shogunate.
 Though the Ōgigayatsu and Yamanouchi branches both survived this conflict, the Inukake did not.